Srivatsanray/Pattern-Recognition-in-Microbiomes/README.md

 ## Download
 This section is designed to allow users to download the chosen model for the analysis (with default parameters), which can later be appropriately tuned by the user

-Check out the webapp using this link (https://pattern-recognition-in-microbiomes-iitm.streamlit.app/)
+Check out the webapp using this link [Pattern Recognition](https://pattern-recognition-in-microbiomes-iitm.streamlit.app/)